snapp-incubator/route-to-contour-httpproxy/README.md

 The controller tries to create/update an `httpproxy` that matches the corresponding `route` in functionalities, e.g. tls termination, port mapping, etc.

-The `reencrypt` termination policy is not supported currently.

 ## Getting Started

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for